richardoluwadamilola/alx-system_engineering-devops/0x01-shell_permissions/README.md

-switches to current user
+0- switches to current user
-print the username of the current user
+1-print the username of the current user
+2-write a sript that prints all the groups the current user is part of